mmtk/mmtk-core/docs/tutorial/Tutorial.md

 You should now have MyGC working and able to collect garbage.
 All three benchmarks should be able to pass now.

+If the benchmarks pass - good job!
+You have built a functional copying collector!

 ***